Keep safe. Make educated decisions.

-Before you go off piste: Make sure to keep yourself and others safe – a good start is to read up on our vital tips below before you go out.
+Before you go off piste: Make sure to keep yourself and others safe – a good start is to read up on what you can do to minimize the risk of avalanches before you go out.

 #1 Read up

 SkiStar’s website provides information about avalanche safety.
-Here you’ll find facts and tips, what to consider before going out, links to current forecasts and information about avalanches.
+Here you’ll find facts and tips, what to consider before going out in this area, links to current forecasts and information about avalanches.

 #2 Wear the right equipment

-A minimum amount of equipment required to travel in avalanche terrain is: knowledge, a transceiver, a shovel and a collapsible avalanche probe.
+A minimum amount of equipment required to travel in avalanche terrain is: knowledge, an avalanche transceiver, a shovel and a collapsible avalanche probe.
 If you don’t have your own gear you can borrow or rent the equipment (a number of businesses in Åre let avalanche equipment for a day or longer).
-Make sure that the transceiver’s batteries are fully charged and that it’s calibrated with your friend’s transceivers.
+Make sure that you have enough battery capacity in your transceiver and test that it functions together with your friend’s transceivers before heading out.

 #3 Educate yourself

-It’s one thing to read to about it.
+It’s one thing to read up on avalanche awareness.
 It’s a whole other thing to practice it. Åre Lavincenter offer shorter or longer courses at different levels throughout the winter season.
+This could be the perfect gift to yourself, or someone you care about.
 Click the link to find their contact information.